Lycée Français Sadi Carnot

 Lycée Français Sadi Carnot, also known as Collège français Sadi Carnot or the Lycée Français Diego Suarez (LFDS), is a French international school in Antsiranana (Diego Suarez), Madagascar.
 It currently serves preschool (maternelle) through junior high school (collège):.
 It previously served preschool through senior high school.

-The government of Madagscar designated the site as a French school on 7 August 1973, and it opened in September 1973, due to the Malagasization of the local school system.
+The government of Madagascar designated the site as a French school on 7 August 1973, and it opened in September 1973, due to the Malagasization of the local school system.
 The older buildings use a Creole style.